Have questions about the egg freezing process? We’re here for you.

 How much does egg freezing cost?

-One cycle of egg freezing costs $6500 plus medications and lower costs per cycle are available with multi-cycle plans.
-Medication costs are around $3000.
+One cycle of egg freezing costs $7500 plus medications and lower costs per cycle are available with multi-cycle plans.
+Medication costs range from $2500 – $5500.

 Our financial counselors will help you investigate whether you have insurance coverage for egg freezing.
 We have options available for 1, 2, and 3 cycle treatment plans.